 …And it can be directly recognized by people too

 And that’s a very unique feature for a biometric data.
 Usually it takes some computer, or at least (historically) a very thorough manual examination (like, to manually compare a fingerprint to a series of known fingerprints) to identify biometric data.
 With faces, computer recognition is possible as we saw, but humans are very good at recognizing faces too.
+And when they aren’t, it’s a proper medical condition called prosopagnosia.

 It changes with time… but we know how! (well, partially)